JamieGeddes/jamiegeddes.io/source/_posts/Delphi-FunctionalExtensions-avoiding-null-dereference-exceptions-with-the-Maybe-type.md

 end;
 ````

 If your answer was "an instance of TWidget" then you'd only be half right.
 In fact, based on the actual implementations of the IWidgetRepository interface, it's possible that it could return Nil.
-All code that calls *GetById* needs to check the return value is assigned before using it, otherwise you'll get the dreaded null dereference exception.
+All code that calls *GetById* needs to check the return value is assigned before using it, otherwise you'll encounter the dreaded null dereference exception.
 It's easy to be caught out by this, and the method signature doesn't really help here; the return type *implies* that you'll get a TWidget instance, but it doesn't *guarantee* that it can't be Nil.

 One of the principles of functional programming is method signature honesty.
 Is there a better way to implement the method to identify that the return value may be *either* an instance of TWidget or unassigned?